blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 The injection molding machine is line-powered 24/7, so the host runs a continuous `loop()` rather than cycling through deep sleep.
 There is no `NotePayloadSaveAndSleep` call — the host must stay responsive between shots to catch the pressure rising edge.
 Bandwidth efficiency, not sleep depth, is the power concern.

 The Notecard runs in [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `periodic` mode with `outbound: 60` and `inbound: 120` (minutes).
-Shot Notes accumulate in the on-device queue and flush once per hour; alert Notes bypass the queue and sync within a session-establishment window (~15–60 s).
+Shot Notes accumulate in the on-device queue and flush once per hour; alert Notes bypass the queue and sync within a session-establishment window (~15–60 seconds).
 See the [Notecard low-power design guide](https://dev.blues.io/notecard/notecard-walkthrough/low-power-firmware-design/) and the [MBGLW datasheet](https://dev.blues.io/datasheets/notecard-datasheet/note-mbglw/) for authoritative figures.

 ### Retry and error handling